Friday, May 27, 2016

 Monday, May 9, 2016

-How To Find
+How to Find Drain Plugs

-When the weather begins to get warmer have a Jeep Wrangler is the best.
+When the weather begins to get warmer having a Jeep Wrangler is the best.
 It is so amazing driving with the top down feeling the sun on your face.
 However, sometimes you may get caught in a rain shower and your Jeep fills up with water.

 There is an easy fix.
 Just pull the drain plugs in your Jeep.
 This will let the water drain out.
 If you have carpet make sure you let it dry out properly to prevent mold and mildew.